danang.beauty

 Undressing: How Much is Normal?
 This is the most common question from first-timers.
 In Vietnamese luxury spas: - **Full body massage:** You'll be provided disposable underwear.
 You disrobe to your comfort level; therapists are trained to drape modestly at all times. - **Facial or foot treatment:** You remain dressed, usually just removing shoes or loosening clothing. - **Couples treatment:** You are in a private room or pavilion.
 Same draping practices apply.

 Never feel pressured to undress beyond your comfort level.
 Professional therapists understand and will adjust.
+If you're planning a shared session, our romantic couples spa guide for Da Nang covers what to expect.

 Communication is Welcome Vietnamese therapists are trained to work in silence, but don't hesitate to speak up if: - The pressure is too strong or too light - You have a sensitive area (recent injury, sunburn, etc.) - The room temperature is uncomfortable